rikosintie/Ubuntu4NetworkEngineers/docs/wireless-tools.md

 `nmcli --show-secrets connection show "test"`

+This returns a lot of information, too much to post here.

-If you are looking for a PSK password, you can pipe the output to grep:
+If you are looking for just the PSK password, you can pipe the output to grep:

 ```bash hl_lines='1'
 nmcli --show-secrets connection show test | grep security.psk